Whirlsplash/LibreWorlds-wiki/NET.worlds.scape.World.md

 A World.
 Main object in .world files.
 Synonyms: "NET.worlds.network.World", "World"

+Note that as with all objects, there will first be an object ID, then a class ID, then if the class ID hasn't been seen before (usually the case with Worlds) the class name "NET.worlds.object.World".

 | Version | Type | Name/Description |
 | ---     | ---  | --- |
 | All | Version for World | Version for World, 0-13 |